15 things you, as a thyroid patient, need to teach your doctor!

 To detect if we have the autoimmune version of thyroid problems, patients saw right away that one antibody could be high, but the other one not.
 So we need both the anti-peroxidase AND the anti-thyroglobulin lab tests.
 And by the way, many Hashi’s patients soar on Natural Desiccated Thyroid if they raise it correctly.
 See #5.
 More in the book Hashimoto’s: Taming the Beast.

-5) Natural Desiccated Thyroid (NDT) has been changing patient lives for years, just as it did for decades before Synthroid hit the market.
+5) A working Natural Desiccated Thyroid (NDT) has been changing patient lives for years, just as it did for decades before Synthroid hit the market.

 Though some patients do better on T4-only meds than others…at first..there is simply too many reported experiences by patients for 15+ years that it’s not the way to go.
 And those same reports show that being on the five hormones that NDT gives makes much more sense.
 Even adding synthetic T3 to synthetic T4 has produced better results.